China Sept forex outflows hit $75 bln, biggest since 2016 - Goldman

 Big outflows were also captured by official data.

-China in September witnessed $19.4 billion of outflows under forex sales and settlement business for customers, the largest monthly outflows since late 2016, State Administration of Foreign Exchange (SAFE) data showed on Friday.
+China in September witnessed $19.4 billion of outflows under foreign exchange sales and settlement business for customers, the largest monthly outflows since late 2016, the State Administration of Foreign Exchange (SAFE) data showed on Friday.

 Moreover, monthly cross-border receipts and payments recorded a deficit of $53.9 billion, the biggest since February, 2016.